An independent guide to Val Thorens

-Now we look at the easy blue runs.
+Now for a look at the easy blue runs.

 If you're progressing from greens to blues, Dalles is usually the next step after Deux Combes.
 Turn right at the top of Cascades chairlift to head down Dalles, towards the Chalet de la Marine mountain restaurant.

 Other easy blues (starting with the easiest) are Gentiane, Linotte, Moraine, Blanchot, and Plein Sud.